INSPIRE-MIF/gp-data-service-linking-simplification/good-practice/data-service-linking-simplification-spec.md

 ## 9. Part B. Remapping of the Extended Capabilities <a name="part-b"></a>

-## 1. Introduction <a name="part-b-introduction"></a>

-This part follows-up the proposal given in the [**Annex B**](https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/blob/main/proposals/JRC/ds-linking-simplification-good-practice.md#annex-b-mapping-of-inspire-elements-in-the-extended-capabilities-section-) in the Good Practice guidelines by providing the details and the agreed version of the new mapping of INSPIRE service metadata elements to the available elements in the GetCapabilities document of the OGC base standard services (WMS, WFS) and Atom feed in order to remove the need for the Extended Capabilities section and thus achieve a more complete implementation simplification.
+This section provides the details on the agreed version of the new mapping of INSPIRE service metadata elements to the available elements in the GetCapabilities document of the OGC base standard services (WMS, WFS) and Atom feed in order to remove the need for the Extended Capabilities section and thus achieve a more complete implementation simplification.

 Currently, the INSPIRE metadata elements that cannot be mapped to available elements in the GetCapabilities document of the OGC base standard services are implemented as Extended Capabilities.
 In case of Atom, only some of the mandatory INSPIRE Metadata elements for the Download service have been mapped to the Atom feed files.
 The current mapping between INSPIRE metadata elements and ISO 19128 WMS elements is provided in the Table 3 in [INSPIRE NS - View Service TG](https://inspire.ec.europa.eu/documents/technical-guidance-implementation-inspire-view-services-1), whereas the mapping of INSPIRE Metadata elements to Atom and to ISO 19142 WFS is provided in the Table 17 (page 38) and Table 19 (page 66) in [INSPIRE NS - Download Service TG](https://inspire.ec.europa.eu/documents/technical-guidance-implementation-inspire-download-services), respectively.

-As outlined in the [Discussion Paper on possible simplification of data-service linking in INSPIRE](https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/blob/main/resources/Discussion%20Paper%20on%20data-service%20linking%20v0.5.docx), the aim of the proposed mapping in this document is to overcome the obstacles to the implementation of INSPIRE requirements for network services due to the required extensions to base standards.
+As outlined in the [Discussion Paper on possible simplification of data-service linking in INSPIRE](https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/blob/main/resources/Discussion%20Paper%20on%20data-service%20linking%20v0.5.docx), the aim of the proposed mapping in this section is to overcome the obstacles to the implementation of INSPIRE requirements for network services due to the required extensions to base standards.
+It provides a set of rules for the mapping of INSPIRE metadata elements with a new allocation in the GetCapabilities document in the OGC base standard services and the Atom feed.

-## 2. Scope <a name="part-b-scope"></a>

-This part provides a set of rules for the mapping of INSPIRE metadata elements with a new allocation in the GetCapabilities document in the OGC base standard services and the Atom feed.

-## 3. Mapping of INSPIRE elements in ExtendedCapabilities <a name="part-b-mapping-extended-capabilities"></a>
+### 9.1.
+Mapping of INSPIRE elements in ExtendedCapabilities <a name="part-b-mapping-extended-capabilities"></a>

 The Table below provides a summary of the new mapping of INSPIRE metadata elements, previously mapped with elements in the Extended Capabilities section.